ARK1998/journalApp/ReadMe.md

-Port Conflict: If 8080 is in use, update the server.port in application.properties to another port (e.g., 8081).
+Port Conflict: Update server.port in application.properties (e.g., server.port=8081).

-Dependencies: Ensure all Maven dependencies are resolved.
-Run mvn dependency:resolve if issues occur.
+Dependencies: Run mvn dependency:resolve if Maven issues occur.

-Postman Errors: Verify the correct URL, method, and JSON format.
-Check that the application is running.
+Postman Errors: Ensure correct URL, method, JSON format, and that the application is running.

 Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Fork the repository, make changes, and submit a pull request.